 - Commitment to work 20 hours per week (part-time) for a minimum of six months; one-year commitment preferred.

 - Strong, demonstrated research experience and analytical skills.

 - Ability to multitask.

 - Cover letter (indicate legal work status and availability both in terms of dates and hours per week)

 - Brief writing sample (2-5 pages)

-Deadline: Review of applications begins immediately; position is open until filled with an estimated start date as soon as early May 2019.
+Deadline: Review of applications begins immediately; position is open until filled with an estimated start date as soon as late January.